TYPES OF DEMAND IN MARKETING | 8 TYPES OF DEMANDS WITH EXAMPLES

 They have to do a lot of convincing and even manipulation of the customer’s mind to achieve their marketing goal.

-Some of the major reasons of this type of demand are defective, irritating market campaigns like advertising through pop up ads; no customer likes to pop up ads due to which the customer generates a negative brand image in their mind resulting in negative demand.
+Some of the major reasons for this type of demand are defective, irritating market campaigns like advertising through pop up ads; no customer likes to pop up ads due to which the customer generates a negative brand image in their mind resulting in negative demand.

 Let us understand this demand through an example, services like dental treatments, insurance policies face a lot of negative demand because people rather than going to a doctor for treatment or taking an insurance policy, prefer taking preventive measures to avoid buying these services.
+So the first type of demand in economics is negative demand.

 2) UNWHOLESOME DEMAND

+The second type of demand in economics is unwholesome demand.
 If negative demand is the head, Unwholesome demand is the tail.
 Another face of negative demand is unwholesome demand.

 They both have almost same elements except there is a single difference between the two which is in negative demand, a consumer doesn’t feel the urge or requirement to buy the product but in unwholesome demand consumer badly wants the product but shouldn’t desire or take the decision to buy it.